Romania Visa and Passport Requirements

 Transit visas allow nationals of countries not referred to in the chart to travel Romania and can be issued for one, two or multiple transits provided that each period does not exceed five days.
 Documentation required includes an existing visa for the destination state, a valid travel ticket, and in the case of vehicle drivers a green card, driving licence and vehicle registration documents.

 Consulate (or consular section at embassy).
-Visa application forms are available at the Ministry of Foreign Affairs (www.mae.ro).
+Visa application forms are available online from the Ministry of Foreign Affairs (www.mae.ro).

 Romania is not a member of the Schengen Area.
 However it is set to join the area once the European Council reaches an agreement.
 This will allow residents of other Schengen countries (the majority of western Europe excluding the UK and Ireland) to travel freely to Romania without having to negotiate border controls.
-A decision is not expected until the end of 2013.
+A decision on an accession date has yet to be made however.

 For short-stay visas, proof of financial support totalling at least €50 per day and not less than €500 in total is required.

-If you're an EU national and plan on staying longer than 90 days, you must apply for a registration certificate from the Office of Immigration (http://ori.mai.gov.ro).
+If you're an EU national and plan on staying longer than 90 days, you must apply for a registration certificate from the General Inspectorate for Immigration (http://ori.mai.gov.ro).